bittencourtRodrigo/bittencourtRodrigo/README.md

   GitHub for personal projects and community help.
 <p>
 <p>
-  I'm currently development an <b>Enterprise resource planning (ERP) project</b>.
+  I'm currently development, alone, an <b>Enterprise resource planning (ERP) project</b>.
 The project is going well.
 Server, API and app are well developed.
 I will release everything soon.
 I will comment in depth on my <a href="https://www.linkedin.com/in/bittencourtrodrigo/" target="_blank" title="https://www.linkedin.com/in/bittencourtrodrigo/">Linkedin<a>.
 <p>
 <p>
   More about me: